openvinotoolkit/nncf/docs/compression_algorithms/BlockFloatingPoint.md

 - block size 32
 Without blocking, this would be comparable to FP9 floating point format: 1 sign bit, 1 implicit mantissa bit, 3 explicit mantissa bits, 5 exponent bits.

+Note that BFP format with block size of 1 is a regular floating point format, since no exponents are shared.

 **INSERT NICE IMAGES HERE**

 Note that BFP computation need not be symmetric.
 For example, network activations could be represented as **int5bfp** but network weights as **int4bfp**.
 Selection of appropriate BFP format depends on what the hardware supports and achieved accuracy of network of interest with selected precisions.